sumguytho/SpiralKnightsMods/README.md

 All in all, just create a symlink `spiral_shared` that point to Spiral Knights installation directory and run `cmd_launch.py`.

-Alternatively one can use [yihleego's launcher](https://github.com/spiralstudio/mods), I didn't test it but it *should* work.
+`The mods in this repository don't work with yihleego's implementation of code mods in Knight Launcher.` This is because I use different logic for mods building which is inherently incompatible with his.
+I'm not migrating to mods implementation of Knight Launcher because neither my nor its implementation is supportable in the long run.
+Once a supportable option is established, I will.

 ## Dependencies

- - Eclipse JDT 2022-12 R - i use its compiler because javac just doesn't do it
+ - Eclipse JDT 2022-12 R - I use its compiler because javac just doesn't do it
- - JDK / JRE - should work with JVM the Spiral Knights is shipped with, although i use
+ - JDK / JRE - should work with JVM the Spiral Knights is shipped with, although I use
  - - JDK: openjdk-11.0.19.0.7-1.x86_64; JRE: openjdk-1.8.0.362.x86_64 - for Linux
  - - JRE: Oracle's jre1.8.0_311.x86 - for Windows
- - Python 3.8.5 - for scripts, it should probably work with earlier versions it's just the one i use
+ - Python 3.8.5 - for scripts, it should probably work with earlier versions it's just the one I use
- - Krakatau - the one i use is at commit ea9b62d01e53e3ab3de4731e79af2eb7b0fa3766
+ - Krakatau - the one I use is at commit ea9b62d01e53e3ab3de4731e79af2eb7b0fa3766

 ## Mod commands